 - Precision balance and rubberized handle for greater comfort

-- Rear stand supports gun in up-position for operator convenience, still proving plenty of air-flow
+- The rear stand supports the heat gun in up-position for operator convenience, still proving plenty of air-flow

 - Optimized air intake around the motor is engineered for longer motor life for better cooling